aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

-# Efficient object store for the AiiDA repository
+# AEP 006: Efficient object store for the AiiDA repository

 | AEP number | 006                                                          |
 |------------|--------------------------------------------------------------|